My name is Henry Bendix. I am

-- Took a Level in Badass: By the time of Wild Storm's cancellation, everyone who was alive by that point was several dozen times more badass than when they were first written.
-And considering when they were introduced that's saying something.
+- Took a Level in Badass: By the time of Wild Storm's cancellation, everyone who was alive by that point was tougher/stronger/faster than when they were first written.

 - To give some context: Battalion goes from carrying guns and having some telepathy to taking out thousands of marauding mutants with little assistance.
 Fuji goes from being The Big Guy to someone who could use his powers to save the entirety of Stormwatch even as their disintegrating space station fell from orbit.
 And finally Winter went from badass to, well, a badass who drove the vampire race to extinction within an hour of encountering them.

 - Reed Richards Is Useless: Notably averted; the "Changers" arc examines the trope in detail.